pulumi/docs/content/docs/intro/console/collaboration/auditing.md

 #### CSV Format

-CSV is the default format returned when exporting logs through the API.
+CSV (comma separated values) is the default format returned when exporting logs through the API.
 If the `format` query param is not specified, the logs will be returned in CSV format.

 ```
 GET https://api.pulumi.com/api/orgs/${org}/auditlogs/export?startTime=${time}&format=csv